Super Yacht Engineer FAQ’s

 What is the procedure to register with YPI Crew?

 Registering is easy and straightforward.
-Please visit our website www.ypicrew.com and click on ‘Register’ to upload your CV, certificates, references, passport and your ENG1 (medical certificate).
+Please visit our website www.ypicrew.com and click on ‘Register’ to upload your CV, certificates, references, and a medical certificate such as an ENG1.
 We do need to have all these documents in your file.
 Don’t worry if you do not have everything ready at once – you can start by uploading the CV first and return to your Profile at a later stage to upload the remaining documents.

 Once you have registered, we can review your details and call at a convenient time to discuss things in more detail.
 Don’t worry if your CV is only an initial draft at this stage, we are happy to advise on what needs to be changed as we appreciate the Navy uses different terminology and puts more emphasis on managerial skills whereas our clients have a stronger interest in hands-on engineering skills and experience.